Lukmanern/solver/README.md

 # Problems Solver

-This repo made for solve common problem, like leetcode/ hackerrank.
+This repo made for solve common problem, from web like Leetcode/ Hackerrank.